AdobeDocs/pass.en/help/authentication/entitlement-flow.md

 You provide the following callback functions to handle the results of the authorization call:

-*   `setToken()` - If authentication was previously successful and authorization succeeds, the AccessEnabler calls your `setToken()` callback function, passing the short-lived media token, indicating a successful conclusion to the Adobe Pass authentication entitlement flow.
+*   `setToken()` - If authentication was previously successful and authorization succeeds, the AccessEnabler calls your `setToken()` callback function, passing the short-lived media token, indicating a successful conclusion to the Adobe Pass Authentication entitlement flow.
 (Before allowing the user to view protected content, the Programmer's app checks the validity of the Media Token using the Media Token Verifier.

 *   `tokenRequestFailed()` - If the user is not authorized for the requested resource (or if the query fails for any other reason), the AccessEnabler calls this callback function (plus your own error reporting functions), passing details on the failure.